denten-books/plain-text/main.md

 Introducing the literary device as machine, gadget, or appliance into the formula suggests another, more literal answer.
-Beneath a text one finds cloth or wood pulp and, increasingly, also glass, plastic, liquid crystal, copper, laminates, and silicone.
-The move between paper and composite computational machine carries with it a profound shift in the physical affordances of the structure supporting all higher-order, surface level representations of textuality.
+Beneath a text one finds cloth and wood pulp and, increasingly, also glass, plastic, liquid crystal, copper, laminates, and silicone.

+The move between paper and composite device carries with it a profound shift in the physical affordances of the deep structure supporting all subsequent, higher-order, surface-level representations of textuality.
 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
 Not so on the screen connected to other screens.
 Networked and time-shared textuality extends into the third dimension, away from the reader and deep into the bowels of the machine.
-The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@day_revised_1995; @ncs_national_1988;
-@ncs_open_1981].[^ln3-layers] These protocols further envelop a document already thickly stratified by the document--object model.[^ln3-domlayer]
+The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@day_revised_1995; @ncs_national_1988; @ncs_open_1981].[^ln3-layers] These protocols further envelop a document already thickly stratified by the document--object model.[^ln3-domlayer]

 [^ln3-domlayer]: The DOM technically exists at the application layer of the OSI model.